 June became LGBT pride month in recognition of the Stonewall Riots in June 1969 in New York City’s Greenwich Village.
 The riots kicked off the movement, which grew dramatically afterward.
 The first gay pride march was the following June in 1970, making this month the 50th year of pride marches.

-The legalization of medical cannabis in the Compassionate Use of Medical Marijuana Act (CUMMA) was great for him to be part of after advocating for it for so long.
+Legalizing medical cannabis in the Compassionate Use of Medical Marijuana Act (CUMMA) was great for him to be part of after being a cannabis activist pushing it for so long.
 In addition, seeing civil unions implemented was a great step forward on the way to marriage.
 A couple of years later, Lassiter went to Ireland two weeks before gay marriage was approved via referendum.
 He spent much of his vacation campaigning and logged many miles walking.

 Seeing Maryland, where he grew up, approve gay marriage was also an accomplishment.
 Lassiter went to Maryland after Hurricane Sandy and served as a county Field Director of votes in 2012.
 It was the first time that gay marriage had been approved by a referendum and the first win after several losses.